-The fireplace is so bright, white and clean.
-Exactly the look I wanted.
-I chose the paint the inside of the fireplace (the firebox) black.
+My fireplace is now bright, crisp and clean; exactly the look I wanted.
+To create this look I chose to paint the inside of the fireplace (the firebox) black.
 Painting it black helps it recede so that it's not the focal point of the fireplace.